 1. Start Your Day with Coffee or Tea, and a Book.

-Avoid your phone the first hour you’re awake.
+Avoid your phone for the first hour you’re awake.
 Take some time to let your body wake up by sipping on coffee or tea and relaxing with that book you’ve been meaning to read.
 Even if you have a list of tasks you plan on tackling before it’s time to leave the house, get some reading in every morning to get your wheels spinning and help you finally get through your book list.

 This quiet time first thing in the morning with a hot drink in hand is exactly what your body needs to gracefully prepare for the day ahead and can reduce stress levels.